It is predicted that more than 75 million people in the U.S will be diagnosed with arthritis by the year 2040.

 However, Comfy Brace is designed with moisture wick fabric and doesn’t restrict your mobility, so if you want a compression glove that can be worn during the day while you run errands or perform different tasks, you can give this one a try.

-Pros: Moisture-wicking fabric, smart seam design, free e-book with purchase
+Pros: Moisture-wicking fabric, smart seam design, free e-book with purchase, can be worn all day during daily activities

 Cons: Doesn’t offer enough compression, not ideal for small hands